sushiyade/tp/docs/team/sushiyade.md

     view the information in a more concise manner.
   * Highlights: Only details which exist are shown in the card.

-* **New Feature**: Add Contact Parser
-  * What it does: Allows users to add contacts to the application, with additional and optional information such as address and Telegram handle.
-  * Justification: We felt that the fields which were optional were widely used in the freelancing space, but were not exactly necessary.
-Hence, we included them but made them optional.
-  * Highlights: optionality of certain fields.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=sushiyade&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code&since=2023-09-22)